 Skills, abilities, knowledge, work style:

-- Must be able to comply with Company attendance standards as described in established guidelines.
+- Be able to comply with Company attendance standards as described in established guidelines.

 - Must be at least 23 years of age at the time of hire.

-- Must be able to read, speak, write and understand the English language.
+- Ability to read, speak, write and understand the English language.

-- Must be able to read documents, follow instructions, listen, comprehend and repeat detailed lengthy instructions, and understand and retain procedures, rules and regulations.
+- Be able to read documents, follow instructions, listen, comprehend and repeat detailed lengthy instructions, and understand and retain procedures, rules and regulations.

 - Must successfully complete initial and recurrent training programs, proficiency checks, and evaluation period.

-- Must be aware of hazardous situations and be able to handle emergencies as needed.
+- Be aware of hazardous situations and be able to handle emergencies as needed.

 - Must be alert to moving equipment on the ramp and other aircraft in the air.

-- Must work under tight time constraints to accomplish quick (15 to 20 minute) turns of aircraft.
+- Able to work under tight time constraints to accomplish quick (15 to 20 minute) turns of aircraft.

-- Must possess excellent interpersonal skills and be able to effectively communicate information verbally, face to face, over public address systems, via radio, and other communication equipment.
+- Possess excellent interpersonal skills and be able to effectively communicate information verbally, face to face, over public address systems, via radio, and other communication equipment.

-- Must be able to comply with company attendance standards and work rules, as described in labor agreements and/or established guidelines.
+- Be able to comply with company attendance standards and work rules, as described in labor agreements and/or established guidelines.